kobotoolbox/kobo-transfer/README.md

 python3 run2.py -xt -ef [excel_file_path]
 ```

-To run transfer from downloaded google -g flag must be passed.
-If -ef not passed (python3 run2.py -g), default xls file used will be KoboTest(Responses_New).xlsx
-If -ef passed, file path form downloaded from google sheets can be passed in as a string.
+To run transfer from downloaded google -gt flag must be passed.
+With gt, -ef must be passed, file path form downloaded from google sheets can be passed in as a string.

 ## Edge Cases
 - order of questions in google form, and kobo form can be different